MicrosoftDocs/security/zero-trust/adopt/secure-remote-hybrid-work.md

 | --- | --- |
 | Traditional protection relies on network firewalls and virtual private networks (VPNs) to isolate and restrict corporate resources. <br><br> Employees physically ‘badge in’ to the office and use their user account and password to sign in with their device.
 Both the user account and the device are trusted by default. | A Zero Trust model combines policies, processes, and technology to establish trust from cloud to edge, irrespective of where users access your network. <br><br> A Zero Trust model doesn’t presume any user identity or device is secure on any network.
 The approach mandates that you verify the user identity and device, and do so while continuously monitoring network, data, and application security in the office, at home, and across devices. |

+The following diagram shows how your devices can in known and unknown locations.

 :::image type="content" source="../media/adoption-guide/on-premises-remote-devices.png" alt-text="Zero Trust applies to both known and unknown locations." lightbox="../media/adoption-guide/on-premises-remote-devices.png":::

 The guidance in this article walks through how to get started with and implement your strategy for securing remote and hybrid work.